FlppeG/Helioseismology/README.md

 ## Data management

-The data for analysis consists on **FITS** (Flexible Image Transport System).
+The data for analysis consists of **FITS** (Flexible Image Transport System).
 These can be obtainded from the [JSOC Website](http://jsoc.stanford.edu/ajax/lookdata.html) or by using the `Fido.search` utility included in the `src/` directory.